Web Toolbar by Wibiya

 - Multivision Festival, Pro Arte Foundation, St. Petersburg, Russia, 1 Nov (artist talk)

-WHAT OTHERS ARE SAYING
+WHAT OTHERS HAVE SAID

 "Projecting animations on a screen is nothing new—but what if that screen was made from water being blasted out of high-powered water jets?
 That’s not an everyday occurrence, is it?
 German animator and visual artist Max Hattler has used exactly this technique to present his latest animation, X. If you’re not familiar with Hattler’s work, his style is colorful, haunting, abstract, geometric—a spectacle for the eyes that can jar you from a daydreaming slumber or equally hypnotize you into one. (...)
-The piece is a perfectly synced dance of light and sound, featuring abstract geometry shifting about to sci-fi-esque music, which is given added depth and surreality by its presentation on the hydro screen. (...)."
-Kevin Holmes, The Creators Project, 2012 [-->read the interview]
+The piece is a perfectly synced dance of light and sound, featuring abstract geometry shifting about to sci-fi-esque music, which is given added depth and surreality by its presentation on the hydro screen. (...) [more]."
+Kevin Holmes, The Creators Project, 2012

 "(...)
 Open from last night is X (2012), a new film commission by media artist Max Hattler.
 This is a pop-up display in the most accurate sense.
 Jets of water shoot up from the banks of Regent’s Canal to form a 10x15 metre screen onto which X is projected. (...)
 Hattler is used to presenting in non-traditional spaces: he has made work for media including smartphones, tablets – once even for the video advertising hoardings on the westbound Central Line platform at Liverpool Street station.
 X is a digital light show, amalgamating kinetic outline shapes glowing luminous green, purple, white and blue.
 It is a demonstration of all that is strongest about Hattler’s work: the film is beautifully constructed and is a self-referential treat for the eyes.
 Where his most well known works explore some form of digitally-induced dystopia, X finds its most direct influence in Destination Docklands, Jean Michel-Jarre’s 1988 concert/spectacle/extravaganza, and its glittering celebration of industrial and technological revolution in the age of postmodernism."
 Ajay RS Hothi, 2012